postmanlabs/labs-docs/src/pages/docs/administration/audit-logs.md

 <img alt="Team menu with audit logs selected" src="https://assets.postman.com/postman-docs/menu-select-audit-logs-v9.13.0.jpg" width="300px"/>

+Audit logs provide information about actions taken by members of your team.
+Each event includes the user, the user's email address, the event name and a description of the event, the user's IP address, and the date and time of the action, including the user's timezone.

-Audit logs allow you to view team actions by user, event name, event description, and date. <!-- TODO: include IP address email address, user time zone --> Use the filters to filter the actions by date range, event type, and user.
+Use the filters to filter the actions by date range, event type, and user.

 <!-- TODO: update screenshot -->